ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

   ABI-Compatibility of Concurrent Programs outside these bounds.
 * We test Concurrent Programs with a fixed initial state, loop unroll factor (equal to 1 loop unroll), and function calls or recursion.
-* The above Mappings are not exhaustive, we recommend that Arm's partners submit requests for other Mappings to the ABI team using the `issue tracker page on GitHub <https://github.com/ARM-software/abi-aa/issues>`_.
+* The above Mappings are not exhaustive.
+We recommend that Arm's partners submit requests for other Mappings to the ABI team using the `issue tracker page on GitHub <https://github.com/ARM-software/abi-aa/issues>`_.
-* This document makes no statement about the ABI-Compatibility of optimised Concurrent Programs, nor does a statement concerning the performance of compiled programs under the above Mappings when executed on a given Arm-based machine.
+* This document makes no statement about the ABI-Compatibility of optimised Concurrent Programs, nor does it make a statement concerning the performance of compiled programs under the above Mappings when executed on a given Arm-based machine.
 * This document makes no statement about the ABI-Compatibility of compilers